mongoose84/buffer/README.md

 # buffer

 This project is a demo on how to connect to a SLM from Brüel & Kjær and show data in a bar graph in React.
 It uses a FastAPI python proxy server to setup the device.

+The documentation for the Web-XI protocol can be found here: https://github.com/hbk-world/Open-Interface-for-Sound-Level-Meter/blob/master/Documentation/SLM%20WebXi%20protocol%20specification.pdf

+Below is a screenshot of the bargraph running
 ![alt text](Screenshot.png)

 ## 1st time install